If you have a problem with a payment, take steps to put things right. Here’s how to sort common issues.

 Scam or identity theft

-- Tell your bank or card provider what’s happened immediately – they’ll freeze your card and might refund lost money.
+If you think you’ve been scammed, tell your bank or card provider what’s happened immediately.
+They’ll freeze your card and might refund stolen money.
 You can call most banks by dialling 159.

-- Action Fraud onlineOpens in a new windowd or by calling 0300 123 2040
+- Action FraudOpens in a new window, either online or by calling 0300 123 2040 if you’re in England, Wales or Northern Ireland

-- the FCAOpens in a new window if it’s a financial scam, like investment fraud
+- the FCAOpens in a new window if it’s a financial scam, like investment fraud.

 To speak to someone, call our financial crimes and scams unit on 0800 015 4402.